How to Enjoy Nagatanien Ochazuke Nori Rice Seasoning

-The product was released in 1952, and now it has become one of the most beloved rice seasonings in Japan.
+It was first introduced in 1952 and now has become one of the most loved seasonings in Japan.

-The Ochazuke Nori rice seasoning (original flavor) consists of green-colored seasoning powder, shredded Nori (dried seaweed laver), and crispy rice crackers like matchsticks.
+This Ochazuke Nori seasoning (the original flavor) is made up of green seasoning powder, shredded nori (seaweed), and crispy rice crackers like matchsticks.

-From the photo, you might wonder, “Is this a kind of Furikake seasoning?”, but you need one more step prior to eating the rice.
+From the picture above, you might wonder, “Is this a kind of Furikake seasoning?”
+But unlike Furikake, you need to take one more step before eating the rice.

-Actually, after sprinkling the seasoning over steamed plain rice, you need to pour boiling hot water into the bowl until the rice is entirely soaked.
+After sprinkling the Ochazuke Nori seasoning on a bowl of white rice, you have to pour boiling water into the bowl until the rice is entirely soaked, as shown above.

-Finally, according to the ingredient list, the original Nagatanien Ochazuke Nori rice seasoning consists of seasoning powder (salt, sugar, Matcha green tea, Kombu seaweed powder), Arare rice crackers, and Nori (seaweed laver).
+Lastly, let’s see the specific ingredients.
+Based on the list, the Nagatanien Ochazuke Nori original flavor consists of seasoning powder (salt, sugar, Matcha green tea powder, Kombu seaweed powder), Arare rice crackers, and nori (seaweed).